Digital services – dealing with your tax and tax credits online

 Self Assessment is one of HMRC’s most popular online services.
 To register for this service, you will also need a Unique Taxpayer Reference (UTR), which will then be linked with the Government Gateway account you have created.
 If you do not already have a UTR you can apply for one on GOV.UK.

-Please note that when you sign up for Self Assessment online services through the Government Gateway, you may find yourself directed to your personal tax account which will have been automatically created for you.
+Please note that when you sign up for Self Assessment online services through the Government Gateway, you may find yourself directed to your Personal Tax Account, which will have been automatically created for you at the same time.

-If you want to get back to the Self Assessment online service, you need to click on the Self Assessment link within your personal tax account.
+If you want to get back to the Self Assessment online service, you need to click on the Self Assessment tile within your Personal Tax Account.
 You will only be able to do this once the service has been ‘activated’.

 For more information about the use of HMRC online services, we recommend that you read the terms and conditions.

-Some HMRC online services need to be ‘activated’ before you can use them.
+Some HMRC online services (although not the Personal Tax Account) need to be ‘activated’ before you can use them.
 Where this is the case, you will be sent an activation code once you have completed your enrolment.
 It will be sent to the address you gave for the particular service you enrolled for.

 It can take up to 10 days to receive the code or up to 21 days if you live abroad.
 You must activate the service within 28 days of the date shown on the activation code letter.
 If you do not, the code will expire and you will have to request a new one.